mcv-m6-video/mcv-c6-2024-team2/week4/README.md

 - Mapping of tracking IDs is transitive

 Thus, our algorithm does the reidentification of the cars from one camera to another by performing similarity search between each object in a camera and all the other objects within a timeframe in all the other camera.
 The tracking ID of the object that yields the highest similarity score, if the highest similarity score is above a certain threshold, gets assigned to the current object.

+In order to perform multitracking, one must run the track.py file with the desired sequence to perform the initial tracking, then multitrack.py with the same sequence to perform the actual multitracking.
+The results will be in the directory  given to us used to retrieve data from for this course.
+For multiple reasons, the directory is not present here.

+An example on how to run the code can be seen below:
+'''
+python track.py seq
+python multitrack.py seq

+'''